WebDevStudios/custom-post-type-ui/readme.txt

 == Changelog ==

+= 1.5.1 - 2017-1-17 =
+* Fixed: Undefined index notice during update process for themes or plugins.
+* Fixed: Blacklisted the word "include" from allowed taxonomy slugs.
+Causes menus to not show in WP Admin.
+* Fixed: Blacklisted the word "fields" from allowed post type slugs.
+Causes pages to not show in WP Admin.
+* Updated: Replaced hardcoded "manage_options" reference in our menu setup with variable holding filtered capability.

 = 1.5.0 - 2017-1-10 =
 * Added: Helper functions to grab individual post types or taxonomies from CPTUI options, function to check for support for custom saved values.
 * Added: Helper functions to mark and check if a new CPTUI install.